jarvisar/threejs-maze/README.md

-# Three.js Procedural Maze
+# Backrooms Simulator

-Uses Prim's Algorithm to generate a maze.
+Uses Prim's Algorithm to generate a maze inpired by [The Backrooms](https://en.wikipedia.org/wiki/The_Backrooms).